Duplicate Check Filter

 Creating A Selection - Duplicate Record Check

+Back in the Selection Results window, you can use the ReSelect New button to run some variations to get a good feel for the nature of the duplicates you have.
 Adding fields to the comparison or increasing the number of characters per field which are compared will make it less likely that you will get false duplicates in the selection result, but you may also fail to catch some of the real duplicates.
 In general, the default values work quite well (which you can apply by clicking the Use Defaults button), but you are free to adjust them to best suit your donor data.
-For example, if you tend to have a lot of post office box addresses in your database, then you may wish to increase the number of address characters to ten or more, since all the addresses starting with "POB" would always match if only the first four characters were considered for each address, and the last name happened to be blank.

 Once you get a duplicate record check selection result, you will typically do two things.
 First you may choose to simply view the result, ordering it by various fields such as Last Name or Address to see how well your particular mix of fields and character widths worked.
 If it looks like you got a pretty accurate result with mostly true duplicates, then you might print the selection using the, "Header - Donor Name And Street Address For Duplicate Record Check" report layout which is specifically designed to show duplicate records together by address.
 You could then review the report with other people in your organization to make a decision about clean-up, possible highlighting the names which you all agree are true duplicates.
 Finally, you can return to viewing the selection in DonorQuest, and physically consolidate the true duplicates using the DonorQuest Consolidation feature.